oliverzh2000/parallel-barnes-hut/README.md

 A parallelized and high-performance C++ implementation of the [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes-Hut_simulation) for simulating an N-body system and visualizing it.

-CUDA GPU acceleration, interactive simulation viewer, lossy simulation data compression (DCT based), and optimized support for other compilers (non-GCC) coming soon.
+CUDA GPU acceleration, interactive simulation viewer, lossy simulation data compression, and optimized support for other compilers (non-GCC) coming soon.
 See [Roadmap](#roadmap)

 # Gallery
 ![](fast_demo.gif)

-The above is a fast-forwarded and reduced resolution render from a much older project.
+The above is a fast-forwarded and reduced resolution render from an older project.

 Full-size 3D demo coming soon.
 Simulation in progress on Google Compute Engine.